 How long is the IELTS exam?

-The IELTS exam lasts for approximately 2 hours and 45 minutes, including the Listening, Reading, and Writing sections.
-The Speaking section is conducted separately and may take up to 15 minutes.
+The IELTS exam lasts for approximately 2 hours and 45 minutes, including the Listening (30 minutes), Reading (60 minutes), and Writing (60 minutes) sections.
+The Speaking section is conducted separately and takes 11-14 minutes, and may be scheduled on the same day or up to a week before or after the other components.

 How is the IELTS exam scored?